Mini-Ranger 2 USBL – Underwater Target Tracking and Communications

-Mini Ranger 2 is a compact, easily installed system, so it’s the choice ideal for temporary installation on small survey vessels, as well as unmanned surface vessels (USVs).
+Mini-Ranger 2 is a compact, easily installed system, so it’s the ideal choice for temporary installation on small survey vessels, as well as unmanned surface vessels (USVs).
 It’s built around the same market-leading 6G hardware and Wideband 2 digital acoustic technology you’ll find in our entire family of USBL systems – even the software is the same.

 At the heart of the system is HPT 3000, a highly capable surface-deployed USBL transceiver which is optimised for performance in shallow water, high elevation and long lay back operating scenarios, as well data telemetry.
-It’s typically deployed over-the-side of a vessel on a simple pole arrangement, or under the hull of a USV.
+It’s typically deployed over the side of a vessel on a simple pole arrangement or under the hull of a USV.
 If the system is going to be permanently installed, and one is available so, a through-hull deployment setup is a great option.

 The HPT 3000 is connected to the system’s 1U-high Ethernet Serial Hub (ESH) and your PC running the Ranger 2 software application.
-Fit a transponder to each target you want to track, and you’re ready to get your operation underway.
-Mini-Ranger 2 is simple to configure and easy to use even if you have no prior experience of acoustic tracking technology.
+Fit a transponder to each target you want to track and you’re ready to get your operation underway.
+Mini-Ranger 2 is simple to configure and easy to use, even if you have no prior experience of acoustic tracking technology.

 A wide range of Sonardyne 6G transponders can be used with Mini-Ranger 2, allowing you to select the most appropriate model for each task.
 If you’re tracking divers, man-portable AUVs and micro-class ROVs, Nano is a popular choice.
 When tracking larger targets such as a towfish, a crane wire lowering a structure, or an observation-class ROV, WSM 6+ will meet your requirements.
 And if you’re looking for a combined tracking and acoustic release transponder, RT 6 is now available.
 It allows you to deploy, track and recover seafloor equipment, all using the instrument.